 Remove Weeds Naturally: Puller Tools That Work

-If you asked most gardeners what their greatest frustration was, most of them would likely give the same answer: weeds.
+If you asked most gardeners what their greatest frustration is, most of them would likely give the same answer: weeds.
 These invasive and virulent plants choke out all other life in their quest for dominance.
 They're just doing what nature intended, but it can be frustrating to watch your beautiful flowers and tasty vegetables be overwhelmed by unsightly scrub.

 I'm not a big fan of using chemicals to control plants, so the best option in most cases is to pull them out by hand.
 That's a taxing task, but fortunately there are many devices and tools that make weed removal a snap.
 Choosing the best weeding tool not only improves your efficiency, it saves your back, as well.

 A good quality weed puller tool is worth its weight in gold.
 Why?
 Because if they do the job right, your garden will be much easier to maintain, and you'll be required to weed less often.

 Here are a few things that the top weed pullers do right:

 Isolate the Weed

 A good quality weed remover tool pulls up the whole weed plant effectively, and it doesn't damage the good plants in the process.
 The key is in how they isolate the plant and the roots you're targeting.
 Some of the less well made versions will damage a large area, whereas the good ones are in and out like a ninja.

 Take the Whole Root System